 By the end of day two, attendees will be able to:

 Differentiate testing from automated checking and how the differences inform their automation strategies Judge what automated checks to build using system knowledge and risk analysis Design and build valuable automated checks Analyse automated checks to determine their intent and quality

 Day three takes a step away from automated checking to explore an area of automation in testing that is often ignored.
 Building tools to support testing activities.
 Through a series of hands-on activities and challenges, you will learn how to speed up your testing and get deeper into your applications through a range of different tools.

 By the end of day three, attendees will be able to:

-If yes, we believe this course will provide you with numerous new ways to think and talk about automation, allowing you to maximise your skills in the workplace.
+This course caters for every level of experience of working in an automation context.
+If you do work with automation already, we believe this course will provide you with numerous new ways to think and talk about automation, allowing you to maximise your skills in the workplace.

 Yes.
 The online courses will be made available several months before the class, allowing you to establish a foundation ready for the face to face class.
 Then full support will be available from us and other attendees during the class.